[Iitate Village, Fukushima Prefecture] The most beautiful village blessed with nature, "Madaiina Village Iitate"

 Iitate Beef, a type of Japanese Black beef, is highly regarded as a brand of beef.
 Before the earthquake, the area was known as a producer of Iitate Beef brand Wagyu beef, with 230 cattle farms raising 2,800 cattle

-However, due to the nuclear accident, everyone evacuated from the village.
-Cattle farmers were forced to close their businesses or relocate to other areas, and continued their operations in other areas.
+However, the nuclear accident forced everyone to evacuate the village.
+Cattle farmers were forced to close their businesses or relocate to other areas, continuing their operations elsewhere.

-In 2019, dairy farming resumed in Iitate after an eight-year and four-month hiatus!
-Eight breeding farmers have reopened, earning income by selling calves born to their mother cows to other areas.
+In 2019, dairy farming resumed in Iitate after 8 years and 4 months!
+Eight breeding farms have reopened, earning profits by selling calves born to their cows to other areas.
 (November 2020)

 Hoping for the revival of Iitate beef, the village roadside station is selling retort products such as hamburger steaks that can be stored at room temperature for 365 days